 Results – Cutting page load time to 1 second, 25% of where we started

-It is great fun to see measurable improvements, so we kept on working.
-Eliminate some more scripts, fix tons of front-end bugs.
-The following graph is produced from a test of Servebolt.com from Eastern US.
-Before we started, the page load time was between 4 and 5 seconds in total, now it finished at around 1 second.
+It was great fun to see measurable improvements, so we kept on working.
+Eliminate some more scripts, and fix tons of front-end bugs.
+The following graph is produced from a test of Servebolt.com from the Eastern US.
+Before we started, the page load time was between 4 and 5 seconds in total, now, it finished at around 1 second.

 Our mission was a simple one, make our public Servebolt websites faster and more privacy-minded for everyone.

 - If you have global website traffic, use a CDN with TTFB optimization (like Cloudflare’s Railgun)